 4. Add a profile picture.

 First impressions count.
-Look at this profile picture by Oreo, if someone doesn’t know Oreo, it can be easily recognized by them that it’s a biscuit company.
+Look at this profile picture by Oreo, if someone doesn’t know Oreo, it can be easily recognized them by its logo; it’s a biscuit company.
 Just like this, your profile picture should be able, to sum up, what the entire business is about.

 Given that your brand’s profile picture represents the first element potential followers will likely see when they interact with you via search or comments, imagery is an important piece of your Facebook strategy.